-Authors: Nicole Kunas, Peter Lennartz, Andreas Funke & Tobias Spath; EY Startup Initiative Berlin
+Authors: Nicole Kunas, Peter Lennartz, Andreas Funke & Tobias Spath, https://start-up-initiative.ey.com/

 The majority of startups deem financial accounting annoying rather than beneficial for their business.
 Entrepreneurs are passionate about the purpose of their startup and concentrate on solutions that will grow their startup to the next level and into a sustainable business with more customers, more employees, and extended operations.
 Despite these more exciting sides of building a business, there are obligations companies have to obey.
-Keep in mind that financial accounting and reporting may also produce benefits for young startups, spending on their business model, development stage, size, and investors.
+Keep in mind that financial accounting and reporting may also produce benefits for young startups.

 If a startup has received all its licenses and permits and is registered as a company (GmbH) in the trade register in Germany, it must keep books.
 The same applies to permanent establishments in the form of registered branches (under certain conditions also unregistered permanent establishments) of a foreign company.
 The basic requirements how to keep the books are detailed in the German trade law (Handelsgesetzbuch, HGB).